serigra/CV-Typst-Template/_extensions/awesomecv/typst-template.typ

   position: "",
   address: "",
   contacts: (),
+  summary: "",
   profile-photo: "",
 ) = {

-  v(3mm)  // Vertical space at the top of the page
+  v(0.5mm)  // Vertical space at the top of the page

   if profile-photo.len() > 0 {
     grid(